-To minimize its exposure to liquidity risk, Derayah has established policies and procedures that enable Derayah to monitor its cash flows and to manage its cash positions properly through its Finance Department.
+To minimize its exposure to illiquid assets and mitigate liquidity risk, Derayah has established policies and procedures that enable Derayah to monitor its cash flows and to manage its cash positions properly.
 This allows Derayah to maintain sufficient cash and highly liquid current assets in order to be able to cover its present or future financial liabilities.